Elvin Bishop: Early life and education

-Bishop was born in Glendale, California, the son of Mylda (Kleege) and Elvin Bishop Sr. He grew up on a farm near Elliott, Iowa.
+Bishop was born in Glendale, California, the son of Mylda (nee Kleege) and Elvin Bishop Sr. He grew up on a farm near Elliott, Iowa.
 His family moved to Tulsa, Oklahoma, when he was 10.
-There he attended Will Rogers High School, winning a full scholarship to the University of Chicago as a National Merit Scholar.
+There, he attended Will Rogers High School, winning a full scholarship to the University of Chicago as a National Merit Scholar.
 He moved to Chicago in 1960 to attend the university, where he majored in physics.

 Career

 In 1963, Bishop met harmonica player Paul Butterfield in the neighborhood of Hyde Park, joined Butterfield's blues band, and remained with them for five years.
 Bishop was originally Butterfield's only guitarist, but was later joined by Mike Bloomfield, who largely assumed the lead guitar role for the band's first two albums.
 After Bloomfield departed, the Butterfield Band's third album, The Resurrection of Pigboy Crabshaw, took its name from Bishop's nickname and his renewed role as lead guitarist.
 Bishop recorded a fourth album, In My Own Dream, with Butterfield, his last with the band, in 1968.

 During his time with the Butterfield Blues Band, Bishop met blues guitarist Louis Myers at a show.
 Bishop persuaded Myers to trade his Gibson ES-345 for Bishop's Telecaster.
-Bishop liked the Gibson so much he never gave it back and has used it throughout his career.
-Bishop has nicknamed his Gibson ES-345 "Red Dog," a name he got from a roadie for the Allman Brothers Band.
+Bishop liked the Gibson so much, he never gave it back and has used it throughout his career.
+Bishop has nicknamed his Gibson ES-345 "Red Dog", a name he got from a roadie for the Allman Brothers Band.

 In 1968, he went solo and formed the Elvin Bishop Group, also performing with Bloomfield and Al Kooper on their album titled The Live Adventures of Mike Bloomfield and Al Kooper.
 The group signed with Fillmore Records, which was owned by Bill Graham, who also owned the Fillmore music venues.

 Bishop sat in with the Grateful Dead on June 8, 1969, at the Fillmore West in San Francisco.
 He opened the second set with the lengthy blues jam "Turn on Your Lovelight" without Pigpen or Jerry.
 He played two more songs with the Dead, "The Things I Used to Do" and "Who's Lovin' You Tonight."